Procurator of Judea ≈ 52 – 59 AD

 -

-People made him king after father's death even though he was the youngest son (2 Kgs.
+People made him king after his father Josiah's death even though he was the youngest son (2 Kgs.
 23:30)

 -